 The sauce is the same quick sugo that I often make, so that was fast and easy.
 Once the sugo is simmering away, the pre-shaped ricotta dumplings are dropped into the pan.
 They only need to cook for a short time and are ready to serve!

-Know that the dumpings are extremely delicate.
+Know that the ricotta gnudi are quite delicate.
 However, as you can see, they are not so delicate that they cannot be served intact, just be gentle.
 I put a lot less parsley in my dumplings as I have a certain family member who would have complained about an excess of green.
-Regardless, I would advise adding more parsley than I did–and don’t forget the fresh, crusty bread!
+Regardless, I would advise adding more parsley than I did–and don’t forget the fresh, crusty bread to mop up your plate afterwards!